dellamora/dellamora/README.md

 ### Hi (:

-<p><em> I am a Front-End Developer with a passion for developing web and tech that makes a positive impact on people's lives.
+<p><em> I am a Front-End Developer with a passion for developing web and tech that makes a positive impact on people's lifes.
 Efficient with developing ideas and turning them into reality.</a>
  </em></p>

 <!--START_SECTION:waka-->